Gladrin22/Number_Plate_Recognition/README.md

 pip install imutils
 ```

 # How to run ?

+clone this repository
 ``` bash
 git clone https://github.com/Gladrin22/Number_Plate_Recognition
 ```
-Then ,run python Number_Plate_Recognition.py
+Then ,run python Number_Plate_Recognition.py or you can also use jupyter-notebooks to see live output .

+# This is a project under developement